Frequently Asked Questions

 How do I become an EMT?
 Can you help?

-A: To become an EMT, you must attend a State sanctioned EMT class that lasts for approximately 6 months and meets, on average, twice a week in the evenings.
+A: To become an EMT, you must complete a New York State approved EMT course that lasts for approximately 6 months and meets, on average, twice a week - usually in the evenings.
 MVAC will sponsor committed MVAC members in good standing who wish to receive training as an EMT.
-The EMT class is equivalent to a 3-credit college course.
+The EMT class is equivalent to a 6-credit college course.

 I'm an RN.
 Can I ride as a nurse?